andreaceni/ResESN/README.md

 ![ResESN](/assets/ResESN.png "ResESN")

-## Example of usage on the Narma30 task
+## Examples of usage on the Narma30 task

 The following runs the Narma30 task for 100 different random instantiations of ResESN with 100 reservoir neurons
 ```